Azure/azure-signalr-bench/README.md

 ## Self-hosted Hub

-If you want to setup your own app server for this benchmark, please use [built-in app server](https://github.com/Azure/azure-signalr-bench/tree/master/src/appserver) as a reference because the benchmark tool requires the hub to include some predefined methods for all scenarios.
+If you want to setup your own app server for this benchmark with AspNetCore SignalR, please use [built-in app server](https://github.com/Azure/azure-signalr-bench/tree/master/src/appserver) as a reference because the benchmark tool requires the hub to include some predefined methods for all scenarios.

+> If you want to try AspNet SignalR, please refer to [AspNet SignalR app server](https://github.com/clovertrail/AspNetServer).
+The hub class is https://github.com/clovertrail/AspNetServer/blob/master/SignalRBench.cs.

 Let us take `echo` as an example.